andrenbrandao/serverless-mongodb-performance-jmeter/README.md

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile
 * `npm run test`    perform the jest unit tests
-* `cdk deploy --profile personal`      deploy this stack to your default AWS account/region
+* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk destroy --profile personal`      destroy the stack
+* `cdk destroy`      destroy the stack
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Services

+The services directory is a serverless application that connects to the MongoDB Cluster and provides functions for our e-commerce app.

+## Useful commands

+* `sls deploy`  deploys the service to AWS
+* `sls remove`  destroy the stack
+* `yarn test:watch` runs jest in watch mode